evilbyt3/warpi/README.md

 ### OS Installation & Setup

-For this build I choose the [Raspberry Pi OS Lite](https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2022-09-26/2022-09-22-raspios-bullseye-arm64-lite.img.xz): : a lightweight OS without GUI and is recommended to be used since it is stable and developed specifically for the Pi.
+For this build I choose the [Raspberry Pi OS Lite 64-bit](https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2022-09-26/2022-09-22-raspios-bullseye-arm64-lite.img.xz): : a lightweight OS without GUI and is recommended to be used since it is stable and developed specifically for the Pi.
 So just flash the image onto the SD card
 - Linux: `sudo dd if=/path/to/manjaro.img of=/dev/sdX status="progress"`
 - Windows: use [Rufus](https://rufus.ie/en/)
 - Cross-Platform: [RPI-Imager](https://www.raspberrypi.com/software/)